IngestAI/deepmark/README.md

 5) Set BEARER_TOKEN in the .env

-6) Use the token from p.5 as a HTTP Header "X-Bearer-Token"
+6) Use the token from p.5 as the HTTP Header "X-Bearer-Token"